 While there are many factors that can be involved and must be properly assessed, there are some that I find more commonly than others.
 Muscle and fascial tightness is one of the most common, but not just of the calves.
-The fascia (connective tissue) of your body is the glue that holds your body together and supports you in movement.
+The fascia (connective tissue) of your body is, among many other things, the glue that holds your body together and supports you in movement.
 It’s more than just tendons and ligaments.
-There are sheets of fascia covering, running through over, under and around every muscle of the body.
+There are sheets of fascia covering, running through, over, under, and around every muscle of the body.
 There are some sheets that connect various muscles together in series.
-These are sometimes known as myofascial lines.
+These are sometimes known as myofascial lines or myofascial meridians.
 These lines allow pull from one muscle to transmit through to other muscles in the line, and sometimes even interconnect to other lines, creating a complex web of tension that supports the body.
 One of these such lines is intimately involved in plantar fasciitis.
 It is commonly known as the superficial back line.
 This line starts at the tips of your toes, runs under your feet, under your heels, up your calves and hamstrings, up the pelvis and spine, over your neck and head and eventually stops at your eyebrows.
 That’s right, your toes are literally connected to your face.
 Tension or imbalance of this line and it’s structures can all be transmitted to the bottoms of the feet, right through the plantar fascia.
 It is not uncommon to find tightness of the low back, for instance, contributing to plantar fasciitis.
-Re-balancing and possibly releasing of this superficial back line can often resolve plantar fasciitis with little other treatment.
+Re-balancing and possibly releasing this superficial back line can often resolve plantar fasciitis with little other treatment.

 Also extremely common are adhesions and scar tissue build-up on the bottom of the foot.
 This is caused by excessive stresses being placed on these tissues.
 The body’s natural response is to reinforce over-stressed tissues with scar tissue.
-This corrupts the normal movement and extensibility of the tissue and requires a technique such as ART (Active Release Techniques) for release.
+This corrupts the normal movement and extensibility of the tissue and responds well to a technique such as ART (Active Release Techniques) for release.